 We see that it is quite convenient to restore the periodicity, for which we embed and view the system into higher dimensions and investigate the following extended Schrödinger operator \cite{ZHOU201999}

 in $L^{2}(\mathbb{R}^{2d})$.
 However, we observe that the operator $\tilde{\mathscr{H}}$ is degenerate elliptic and is not self-adjoint on the domain $H^{2}(\mathbb{R}^{2d})$.
-To avoid addressing a non-self-adjoint operator, we perform a self-adjointization by constructing a self-adjoint extension of $\tilde{\mathscr{H}}$ and show that the spectrum of this extension coincides with the spectrum of $\mathscr{H}$ (see Theorems \ref{prop:susbs}).
+To avoid addressing a non-self-adjoint operator, we perform a self-adjointization by constructing a self-adjoint extension of $\tilde{\mathscr{H}}$ and show the spectral consistency between this extension and the original incommensurate operator $\mathscr{H}$ (see Theorem \ref{prop:susbs}).
 We also apply the Bloch-Floquet transform to this extension and obtain the corresponding direct integral decomposition (see details in Section 3).
 To handle the degenerate ellipticity of $\tilde{\mathscr{H}}$, in particular, we introduce a regularization of the extended Schrödinger operator (see details in Section 4): given $\delta>0$,

 in $L^{2}(\mathbb{R}^{2d})$ on the domain $H^{2}(\mathbb{R}^{2d})$.
-By the Fredholm theory of operators, the approximation theory of the spectrum, and the spectral equivalence of $\mathscr{H}$ and $\tilde{\mathscr{H}}$, we prove that the spectrum of the Schrödinger operator $\mathscr{H}$ for the incommensurate system can be approximated by the spectrum of the regularized operator $\tilde{\mathscr{H}}^{\delta}$ as $\delta\rightarrow0^{+}$.
-Furthermore, we show the existence of Bloch-type solutions to the Schrödinger equation $\mathscr{H}u=\lambda u$, and demonstrate that these solutions can be well approximated by the Bloch solutions to the regularized model $\tilde{\mathscr{H}}^{\delta}\tilde{u}^{\delta}=\tilde{\lambda}^{\delta}\tilde{u}^{\delta}$ as $\delta\rightarrow0^{+}$.
-The equations associated with the regularized operators are well-posed: all relevant physical observable quantities are rigorously defined, and the classical Bloch theorem, together with a broad range of efficient numerical algorithms developed for periodic systems, is applicable.
-Our analysis provides a theoretical support and an efficient approach for understanding and computing the physical observable quantities for the incommensurate systems, and can be extended to systems in any dimensions and with any number of stacked material layers.
+By the approximation theory of the spectrum and the spectral consistency between $\mathscr{H}$ and $\tilde{\mathscr{H}}$, we prove that the spectrum of the Schrödinger operator $\mathscr{H}$ for the incommensurate system can be approximated by that of the regularized operator $\tilde{\mathscr{H}}^{\delta}$ as $\delta\rightarrow0^{+}$.
+In addition, we establish the well-posedness of the probability density associated with electronic states in the incommensurate system and show that the probability density can be approximated by those generated from Bloch solutions of the regularized model.
+Such a regularized model is well-posed: all relevant physical observable quantities are rigorously defined, and the classical Bloch theory, together with a broad range of efficient numerical algorithms developed for periodic systems, is applicable.
+Our analysis provides theoretical support and an efficient approach for understanding and computing the physical observable quantities for incommensurate systems, and can be extended to systems in any dimension and with any number of stacked material layers.